Human Rights Here blog NNHRR Logo Asser Logo

 Contribute

+Thank you for your interest in contributing to Human Rights Here (HRH).
 Submissions to the Human Rights Here (HRH) blog are invited from scholars and practitioners both inside and outside of the Netherlands.
-Members of the NNHRR and early career scholars are especially welcomed to submit blog content.
+Members of the Netherlands Network for Human Rights Research (NNHRR) and early career scholars are especially welcome to submit blog content.

 Content

-HRH will accept contributions that involve the outcomes of recent research, but also those that analyse recent administrative, political and legislative developments and case-law.
+HRH will accept contributions of the outcomes of recent research, but also those that analyse recent administrative, political and legislative developments and case-law.
+The blog is not a platform for opinion pieces.
 The blog post should demonstrate societal relevance.

 A short bibliographical note, specifying the author’s current affiliation, portrait photo and e-mail address should be provided with the submission.